-The Group participates in approximately 290 multiemployer benefit plans, primarily related to its Building Technologies & Solutions business in the U.S., none of which are individually significant to the Group.
-The number of employees covered by the Group's multiemployer benefit plans has remained consistent over the past three years, and there have been no significant changes that affect the comparability of fiscal 2018 and 2017 contributions.
+The Group participates in approximately 285 multiemployer benefit plans, none of which are individually significant to the Group.
+The number of employees covered by the Group's multiemployer benefit plans has remained consistent over the past three years, and there have been no significant changes that affect the comparability of fiscal 2019 and 2018 contributions.
 The Group recognizes expense for the contractually-required contribution for each period.
-The Group contributed \$68 million and \$67 million to multiemployer benefit plans in fiscal 2018 and 2017, respectively.
+The Group contributed \$69 million and \$68 million to multiemployer benefit plans in fiscal 2019 and 2018, respectively.

 Based on the most recent information available, the Group believes that the present value of actuarial accrued liabilities in certain of these multiemployer benefit plans may exceed the value of the assets held in trust to pay benefits.
 Currently, the Group is not aware of any significant multiemployer benefits plans for which it is probable or reasonably possible that the Group will be obligated to make up any shortfall in funds.
 Moreover, if the Group were to exit certain markets or otherwise cease making contributions to these funds, the Group could trigger a withdrawal liability.
-Currently, the Group is not aware of any multiemployer benefit plans for which it is probable or reasonably possible that the Group shortfall or withdrawal liability.
+Currently, the Group is not aware of any multiemployer benefit plans for which it is probable or reasonably possible that the Group will have a significant withdrawal liability.
 Any accrual for a shortfall or withdrawal liability will be recorded when it is probable that a liability exists and it can be reasonably estimated.